Beautifully held guilds and beautifully held whole camp facilitation.

 Kevin interned and worked with the renowned Twin Eagles Wilderness School and Purpose Mountain (vision questing) in the States, followed by a year-long apprenticeship at a subsistence farmstead in the Pacific Northwest.
 Since returning to the U.K., Kevin has collaborated with various nature connection organisations to apply his expertise.
 He’s a Forest School Leader, trained Survival Instructor, meditation and yoga teacher, and a breath-work and holistic sauna practitioner.
 Kevin continues to develop his skills and passions, always striving to go on new adventures and learning from accomplished nature-based mentors.

-Led by Linda Lemieux
+Led by Poppy Lewis-Brown

 Adults and Teens